A message from: David Williams

 The WW II Ranger Library is a major effort and will take several years to complete.
 An Advisory Board is being created to help raise funds that will be required for the Ranger Library.
 The key to making the Ranger Library as complete as possible is for every WW II Ranger family to share copies of their Ranger’s military records, letters, photos and other memorabilia they possess.
 In the near future we will post a link with instructions on how to participate in this effort to preserve history.

-If you are not a member of the Descendants we ask that you locate a Membership Application on this website and join our effort to preserve our Rangers’ history.
+If you are not a member of the Descendants we ask that you click here for a Membership Application and join our effort to preserve our Rangers’ history.
 Your Ranger will be proud of what we are doing, even if he is no longer with us.
 Join us NOW and help preserve our WW II Ranger legacy.

 Rangers Lead the Way !